fgl27/smarttv-twitch/README.md

 ## Account and Downloads

 * Create a Samsung account if you don't have one, and set it up as a developer account [SAMSUNG DEVELOPERS](http://developer.samsung.com/home.do)
-* Log in with the developer account on the TV, open the application "APPS", press the key sequence 12345 in the remote, a new window will pop, enter your computer LAN IP address (The computer you plan to use to install this app) and make sure you click "On" to enable the developer mode, after pressing OK, reboot the TV by unplugging from power and plug back on.
-[Click here to read SAMSUNG Guide Connecting the TV and SDK](http://developer.samsung.com/tv/develop/getting-started/using-sdk/tv-device)
+* Log in with the developer account on the TV, open the application **"APPS"**, press the key sequence 12345 in the remote, a new window will pop, enter your computer LAN IP address (The computer IP that you plan to use to install this app) and make sure you click **"On"** to enable the **developer mode**, after pressing OK, reboot the TV by unplugging from power and plug back on. **[Click here to read SAMSUNG Guide Connecting the TV and SDK](http://developer.samsung.com/tv/develop/getting-started/using-sdk/tv-device)**
 * [Download and install **Tizen Studio**](https://developer.tizen.org/development/tizen-studio/download)

 ## Installation Tizen and Java SDK